When is Father Brown back on TV?

 - These are the preferred BBC exhibits world wide – and the outcomes are a bit bizarre

-- The whole lot you could know in regards to the solid of Father Brown
+- Every part you should know concerning the solid of Father Brown

-- HEARALPUBLICIST e-newsletter: get the most recent TV and leisure information direct to your inbox
+- HEARALPUBLICIST publication: get the newest TV and leisure information direct to your inbox

 When is Father Brown season eight on TV?

-The ten-part daytime collection begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues each day on the identical time on weekdays.
+The ten-part daytime collection begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues day by day on the identical time on weekdays.

 The collection additionally historically airs on PBS within the US, and on BBC UKTV and ABC in Australia.